timthepost/libsplinter/README.md

 It was created when the author was thinking

 > "_I need something like `/proc` but that I can do in userspace, preferably without mounting anything new.
-Something like XenStore but no hypervisor_"
+Something like XenStore but no hypervisor ..._"

-There are limits to what a very creative GNU/Linux hacker can do with core utilities and access to `/dev/shm`; Splinter is there to pick up where those tools aren't specialized enough, and to accommodate "hyper scale" lock-free design constraints.
+There are limits to what a very creative GNU/Linux hacker can do with core utilities and access to `/dev/shm`; Splinter is there to pick up where those tools leave off, and aren't specialized enough to accommodate "hyper scale" lock-free design constraints.
+Splinter is just enough code to make a high-volume / high-traffic sanitized store safe and practical.

 And, because it was developed specifically ***for LLM workloads***, like: